paldeep-singh/lightspeed-challenge/README.md

 ## Screens

 ### Order Screen
 A screen that handles data fetching, loading, and error states to display the menu.
-It also displays the total cost of all menu items.

 ## Technologies/Libraries Used